The-Bioinformatics-Group/skeletonema_sex_project/README.md

 ###Test assemblies

-Made some test-assemblies using Trinity, and evaluated their quality using DETONATE.
+Made some test-assemblies using Trinity, and evaluated their quality using DETONATE in an attempt to find the best reference assembly to be used to align the reads.
 Read more in:
 test/assembly-test/README.md